-The Arts contribute to our students SMSC development through:
+The Arts contribute to our Pupils SMSC development through:

-- Teaching that encourages students to be open to other cultures. - Encouraging discussion and reflection upon a range of personal experiences (own performance) and observed experiences (trips, concerts and peer performances). - Art evoking feelings of 'awe' and 'wonder'. - Studying artists with a cultural theme and issues raised by artists which concern ethical issues, such as War paintings. - Projects that explore moral issues such as Art and Conflict.
+- Teaching that encourages pupils to be open to other cultures. - Encouraging discussion and reflection upon a range of personal experiences (own performance) and observed experiences (trips, concerts and peer performances). - Art evoking feelings of 'awe' and 'wonder'. - Studying artists with a cultural theme and issues raised by artists which concern ethical issues, such as War paintings. - Projects that explore moral issues such as Art and Conflict.

-Music contributes to our students SMSC development through:
+Music contributes to our Pupils SMSC development through:

-- Teaching in music encourages pupils to be open to the music of other cultures, consider the role of music in society and to see how music can cause conflict and differences of opinion. - It encourages pupils to look at the way music can change moods and behaviour. - Providing opportunities to work as a team, recognising others strengths, sharing equipment. - Developing deep thinking and questioning the way in which music has the power to influence and change behaviours, opinions and actions. - Primary music lessons provide pupils with the opportunities to be creative and express their response to a range of stimuli. - Pupils are encouraged to share their responses to a range of genres, instruments, lyrics and rhythm. - Pupils develop their spiritual awareness of music through their enjoyment of listening to and making music either alone or with others.
+- Teaching in Primary music lessons encourages pupils to be open to the music of other cultures, to consider the role of music in society and to see how music can cause conflict and differences of opinion. - It encourages pupils to look at the way music can change moods and behaviour. - Providing opportunities to work as a team, recognising others strengths, sharing equipment.

+- Developing deep thinking and questioning the way in which music has the power to influence and change behaviours, opinions and actions.